 After surging over the past three years, investment growth eased in 2017.
 It measured 9.3%, which is broadly in line with the Bank's last forecast, although the composition of growth was different: business investment grew faster than projected, while residential and public investment grew more slowly.
 Investment growth is forecast to continue easing this year, owing to the aforementioned contraction in business investment, whereas other investment spending is expected to increase year-on-year (Chart IV-10).
 If the forecast materialises, investment will grow by 6.5% this year, mainly as a result of residential and public investment.
-Although the rate of growth is expected to ease between years, the investment-to-GDP ratio will continue to rise in 2018, to 22.9%, which is 11⁄2 percentage points above its historical average.
+Although the rate of growth is expected to rise in 2018, to 22.9%, which is 11⁄2 percentage points above its historical average.
 The ratio of business investment to GDP will decline, however, to 14.3%, yet will still be 1 percentage point above its historical average.